 - Warm clothes- it is chilly here especially at night in the winter months.
 A good hoodie and hat are a great investment!

 We provide 3 healthy vegetarian meals a day, if you have any special requirements, please inform us by email before you come and remind kimberly on your arrival.
-If you like to snack then bring your snacks and we have a tuck shop with nuts and chocolates availible.
+We charge an extra 5eur per week for gluten free to cover costs of special bread,pasta etc. If you like to snack then bring your snacks.
 If you like special teas or things to go with your porridge then bring these too.
-We do sometimes to outings to restaurants where they sell meat.
+We do sometimes go on outings to restaurants where they sell meat.
 We provide hot tea all day but coffee is limited to the morning only.

 Portugal has a cafe culture where locals meet in cafe for coffee, beer or wine.
 You are free to walk, cycle there or join us when we go there for some evenings.
 The cafe is the hub of the community in the local village.
-In our village there are two cafes and we have made good friends with them both.
-Cafe Rolo is 50 meters nearer, has a shop, wifi and some of them speak english.
-It closes at 8.30 in the winter and 2am in the summer.
+In our village there is Cafe Rolo, which has a shop, wifi and some of them speak english.
+It closes at 7pm in the winter and 8pm in the summer.
 Please be respectful when going to the cafe and on Sundays please try to dress smarter if possible.
-If anyone asks who you are you can say your friends of Laurence and Kimberly.

 Emergencies or hospital needs

 As for any destination in the world, it is recommended you have an up to date vaccines.
 Working on a farm can increase the risk of an injury, the most important ones are Tetanus and Hepatitis A & B.

 If you are from the EU please make sure you have a health card (EHIC).
 It does not take long to get this online.
 You will need this and your passport for an appointment at the doctors, if you don’t have one it can cost you over 35 EUR plus more for prescription meds, so it is really worth getting.
 We also suggest that you take out travel insurance.